Adanlink/Funat_Server/README.md

 Once the server gets the correct credentials it should set up the database automatically and not show any error.
 ### Important notes
+#### Login Server using too much resources
 If you think that the Login Server is using too much resources define the ProcessorsToUse to the number of logical processors you want it to use for Hashing the passwords.

+#### World Server with increasing memory usage without meaning
 World Server has a memory leak relationated with the Session of players, causing on the long run to "explode", so watchout with making a lot of connections without restarting the World Server.

+#### Updating Server.SharedThings in the Client too
+If you update Server.SharedThings and want to "export" the changes to the Client, you should replace the old Server.SharedThings.dll in the Client for the new one.
+Also, because of its use of MessagePack it requires of generating a pre-generated code.
+To generate it:
+1. Open the CodeGenerator (inside the Unity Editor) "Window -> MessagePack -> CodeGenerator"
+2. Fill the first parameter with the csproj or directory of Server.SharedThings (if you have any folder with spaces in the name put quotation marks at the beginning and end of the path).
+3. Fill the second parameter -> MessagePackGenerated.

 ## Talking about the architecture
 It is really simple and I am aware that things like this are horrible:
 - Hardcoded IP and Port for World Server.